-ABSTRACT.
-The volume variation of a glacier is the actual indicator of long term and short term evolution of the glacier behaviour.
+Abstract: The volume variation of a glacier is the actual indicator of long term and short term evolution of the glacier behavior.
 In order to assess the volume evolution of the Austre Lovénbreen (79° N) over the last 47 years, we used multiple historical datasets, complemented with our high density GPS tracks acquired in 2007 and 2010.
-The improved altitude resolution of recent measurement techniques, including phase corrected GPS and LiDAR, reduces the time interval between datasets used for volume subtraction in order to compute the mass balance.
-We estimate the sub-metre elevation accuracy of most recent measurement techniques to be sufficient to record ice thickness evolutions occurring over a 3 year duration at polar latitudes.
+The improved altitude resolution of recent measurement techniques, including phase-corrected GPS and LiDAR, reduces the time interval between datasets used for volume subtraction in order to compute the mass balance: we estimate the sub-meter elevation accuracy of most recent measurement techniques to be sufficient to record ice thickness evolutions occurring over a 3 year duration at polar latitudes.

-The systematic discrepancy between ablation stake measurements and DEM analysis, widely reported in the literature as well as in the current study, yields new questions concerning the similarity and relationship between these two measurement methods.
+The systematic discrepency between ablation stake measurements and DEM analysis, widely reported in the litterature as well as in the current study, yields new questions concerning the similarity and relationship between these two measurement methods.

-The use of Digital Elevation Model (DEM) has been an attractive alternative measurement technique to estimate glacier area and volume evolution over time with respect to the classical in situ measurement techniques based on ablation stakes.
-With the availability of historical datasets, whether from ground based maps, aerial photography or satellite data acquisition, such a glacier volume estimate strategy allows for the extension of the analysis duration beyond the current research programmes.
+The use of Digital Elevation Model has been an attractive alternative measurement technique to estimate glacier area and volume evolution over time with respect to the classical in-situ measurement techniques based on ablation stakes.
+With the availability of historical datasets - whether from ground based maps, aerial photography or satellite data acquisition - such a glacier volume estimate strategy allows for the extension of the analysis duration beyond the current research programs.
 Furthermore, these methods do provide a continuous spatial coverage defined by its cell size whereas interpolations based on a limited number of stakes display large spatial uncertainties.
-In this document, we focus on estimating the altitude accuracy of various datasets acquired between 1962 and 2010, using various techniques ranging from topographic maps to dual frequency skidoo-tracked GPS receivers and the classical aerial and satellite photogrammetric techniques.
+In this document, we focus on estimating the altitude accuracy of various datasets acquired between 1962 and 2010, using various techniques ranging from topographic maps to dual-frequency skidoo-tracked GPS receivers and the classical aerial and satellite photogrammetric techniques.

-Introduction
+1 Introduction

-While surface air temperature is the most commonly available historical record of climatic conditions in a glacier region, the strong local temperature variations and geographic properties in each area within the glacier basin yield a complex relationship between temperature and ice mass balance, requiring access to more unusual information such as albedo, wind speed and orientation, incoming long wavelength radiation or precipitation (Østrem and others 1991; Escher-Vetter 2000).
-Furthermore, the most visible indicator of glacier volume trend, the snout position and maximum glacier extension, is only indirectly related to glacier volume, which is more directly affected by climatic conditions.
-In the Brøgger peninsula we are interested in, the time delay between area and volume changes has been estimated to several decades for the neighbouring Midtre Lovénbreen (Patterson 2000; Hansen 1999).
+While surface air temperature is the most commonly available historical record of climatic conditions in a glacier region, the strong local temperature variations and geographic properties in each area within the glacier basin yield a complex relationship between temperature and ice mass balance, requiring access to more unusual informations such as albedo, wind speed and orientation, incoming long wavelength radiation or precipitation [1, 2].
+Furthermore, the most visible indicator of glacier volume trend - the snout position and maximum glacier extension - is only indirectly related to glacier volume, which is more directly affected by climatic conditions.
+In the Brøgger peninsula we are interested in, the time delay between area and volume changes has been estimated to several decades for the neighboring Midtre Lovénbreen [3, 4].
 Hence, glacier volume appears as the most significant indicator of the climate impact on glacier evolution.